mdumke/hadoop-example/single-process-setup/README.md

 From the [official guide](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html) we learn that Hadoop can run in a single Java process.
 We'll recreate this simple setup to get a first impression of how Hadoop operates.

-## Preparing the Environment
+## Preparing a Virtual Machine

-For good measure, let's start from scratch using a fresh installation of Ubuntu 18.04 inside a virtual machine.
+For good measure, let's start from scratch using a fresh installation of Ubuntu 18.04 on a virtual machine.
 I'll use Vagrant 2.2.6 with VirtualBox 5.1.38 to create a local setup.
 The [Vagrantfile](./Vagrantfile) specifies an environment with 2GB of RAM, and it can be started with

 ```sh
 # start the vm